Over-squashing in Spatiotemporal Graph Neural Networks: Introduction

 \item We prove both theoretically and empirically that architectures leveraging causal convolutions are, counterintuitively, more sensitive to information far apart in time, and we outline architectural modifications that mitigate this imbalance when required by the task. (\autoref{sec:ovs_tcn})

 \item We demonstrate that spatiotemporal over-squashing affects \acrshort{tas} and \acrshort{tts} paradigms to the same degree.
 Thus, the computational benefits of \acrshort{tts} models come at no extra cost in terms of information bottlenecks, providing theoretical support for scalable designs. (\autoref{sec:ovs_mptcn}) \end{enumerate} All theoretical findings are supported by empirical results on both synthetic tasks specifically designed to highlight spatiotemporal bottlenecks, and real-world benchmarks, demonstrating that our insights translate to practical improvements.
 To our knowledge, no previous work addressed the over-squashing phenomenon in \glspl{stgnn}, despite its potential impact on spatiotemporal modeling.
+Our work fills this gap by providing a theoretical framework for understanding information propagation in \glspl{stgnn}, with direct implications for model design and optimization.